 Task[A] that will complete when some thread

-puts value to it.
+puts a value to it.

-putbehaves similar, returns
+putbehaves similarly, returns the

-Task that completes only after
+Task which completes only after

-Obligatory example, this time dummy producer-consumer problem.
+Here’s the obligatory example, this time a dummy producer-consumer problem.

-Here is more verbose version with some
+Here is a more verbose version with some

-printlns to show lazy behaviour of
+printlns to show the lazy behaviour of

 Task as well.